How to Value a Business

 Another approach to valuing a business is through asset valuation.
 This method involves assessing the value of the business’s tangible and intangible assets.
 Tangible assets include physical assets such as property, equipment, and inventory, while intangible assets encompass intellectual property, customer relationships, and brand value.

-Related Article: How to Register a Business: A Simple Step-by-Step Guide
+Related Article: How to Get a Business Credit Card

 5. Discounted Cash Flow (DCF) Analysis